cpetrich/counterfeit_DS18B20/README.md

 ### Family D: Noisy Rubbish
 * ROM patterns: 28-tt-tt-ss-ss-ss-ss-crc
 * Scratchpad register ``<byte 7> == 0x66``, ``<byte 6> == 0x81`` or ``<byte 6> == 0xA5``, ``<byte 5> != 0xff``.
-* Does not respond to command 0x68.
-Responds back with data for commands 0x8B, 0xBA, 0xBB, 0xDD, 0xEE, or a subset of those.
+* Does not return data on undocumented function code 0x68.
+Responds back with data after codes 0x8B, 0xBA, 0xBB, 0xDD, 0xEE, or a subset of those.
 * A (small?) subset of chips in this family contains a supercap rather than a proper EEPROM.
 Those chips retain the last temperature measurement between power cycles.
 * Temperature errors up to 3 °C at 0 °C. Depending on batch, either noisy data or very noisy data.
 * Sensors **do not work with Parasitic Power**